scrhartley/freemarker-streaming-poc/README.md

   - `DirectExecutorService` provides neither deferred execution nor concurrency.
   - `LazyDirectExecutorService`, provides deferred execution but not concurrency.
   - `Executors` offers instances of `ExecutorService` providing both deferred execution and concurrency.

-- Plumb in `ExtraConcurrentFreeMarkerConfig` which automatically converts Callables to Futures in order to get concurrency in templates without using async services (alternatively, use an ExecutorService in your Controllers).

 ### Warnings and Troubleshooting